Medical Marijuana Defense

 Patients must carry a letter from a doctor when possessing marijuana.
 The letter must recommend that the patient will benefit from marijuana use.
 Even though medical THC is legal, a number of physicians and patients are still arrested and charged with violating state and federal drug laws.

 Medical marijuana is legal in California, but marijuana possession is illegal according to federal law.
-Medical marijuana is an affirmative defense.
+Medical marijuana is an affirmative defense to state criminal charges.

-The people of California legalized the medicinal use of marijuana with Proposition 215.
+The people of California legalized the medical marijuana use with the passage of Proposition 215 in 1996.

 Tetrahydrocannabinol (THC), the psychoactive ingredient in cannabis, is very useful in treating all types of diseases and illnesses.
 THC's medicinal properties have been known for years.

 Cannabidiol (CBD) does not create a "high" and can be taken orally.
 Anecdotal studies have shown the CBD can reduce epilepsy in children.

 Cannabigerol (CBG) is not psychoactive.
 It has been shown to inhibit tumor growth in mice.

 THC has been used for medical purposes longer than it has been used for recreational purposes.
 The ancient Chinese recognized THC as one of their 50 fundamental herbs.
 THC has been shown to be effective in combating a number of medical conditions through: